Employee Compensation: A Guide for Global Employers

-In this article, we’ll discuss different types of compensation, why a solid compensation plan benefits your company, and how to create a compensation package that will improve your chances of winning (and keeping) your employees.
+In this article, you'll learn about different types of compensation, why a solid compensation plan benefits your company, and how to create a compensation package that will improve your chances of winning (and keeping) your employees.

-The four categories of employee compensation differ based on how the compensation gets packaged–either in cold hard cash or some sort of lifestyle perk.
+The different forms of compensation are based on how the compensation gets packaged–either in cold hard cash or some sort of lifestyle perk.

 In some cases, compensation depends on the type of contract (part-time vs. full-time employment) or employee performance.

 Direct compensation (base pay)

 Direct compensation refers to the money an employee receives for their work, either in hourly wages or annual salary.